blitline-dev/blitline-dev.github.io/articles/pipelines.md

 <br/>

-## move_original
+## "move_original"
+Before processing a job, Blitline can move the original "src" file to a particular S3 destination.

 show me...

 <br/>

-## jobs
+## "jobs"
-We have had a bunch of feedback regarding the ability to process 1 image and then use that 1 image IN a different Blitline job.
+We have had a bunch of feedback regarding the ability to process an image and then use that image IN a different Blitline job.
 Usually this occurs when compositing images, and you want to resize image "A" and the composite it on to a resized image "B".
 With the current implementation, this takes 2 separate Blitline jobs.
 By having jobs in a "pre_process" tag, you can assure that 1 job is done before executing another job, thus providing a "synchronous" queue of image processing.

 <br/>